Local-Search Based Heuristics for Advertisement Scheduling: Acknowledgments

-Let~$\Pi$ be a maximization problem.
-A family of algorithms~$\{H_\varepsilon\}$ is a \textit{Polynomial-Time Approximation Scheme}~(PTAS) for~$\Pi$ if, for every constant~${\varepsilon > 0}$,~$H_\varepsilon$ is a~$(1-\varepsilon)$-approximation for~$\Pi$.
-A~\textit{Fully Polynomial-Time Approximation Scheme}~(FPTAS) is a PTAS whose running time is also polynomial in~$1/\varepsilon$~\citep{vazirani2013approximation}.
-Note that, the MAXSPACE does not admits an FPTAS even for~${K = 2}$, since it generalizes the \textit{Multiple Subset Sum Problem} with identical capacities~(MSSP-I), which does not admits an FPTAS even for~${K = 2}$~\citep{kellerer2004introduction}.
+Note that MAXSPACE does not admit an FPTAS even for~${K = 2}$, since it generalizes the \textit{Multiple Subset Sum Problem} with identical capacities~(MSSP-I), which does not admit an FPTAS even for~${K = 2}$~\citep{kellerer2004introduction}.

-\cite{dawande2003performance} define three special cases of MAXSPACE:~MAX$_w$,~MAX$_{K|w}$~and~MAX$_s$.
+\citet{dawande2003performance} define three special cases of MAXSPACE:~MAX$_w$,~MAX$_{K\mid{w}}$~and~MAX$_s$.
 In~MAX$_w$, every ad has the same frequency~$w$.
-In~MAX$_{K|w}$, every ad has the same frequency~$w$, and the number of slots~$K$ is a multiple of~$w$.
+In~MAX$_{K\mid{w}}$, every ad has the same frequency~$w$, and the number of slots~$K$ is a multiple of~$w$.
 And, in MAX$_s$, every ad has the same size $s$.
-Analogously, they define three special cases of MINSPACE:~MIN$_w$,~MIN$_{K|w}$~and~MIN$_s$.
+Analogously, they define three special cases of MINSPACE:~MIN$_w$,~MIN$_{K\mid{w}}$~and~MIN$_s$.

-\citet{adler2002scheduling} present a~$\frac{1}{2}$-approximation algorithm called~SUBSET-LSLF for MAXSPACE when the ad sizes form a sequence~${s_1 > s_2 > s_3 > \dots}$, such that for all~$i$,~$s_i$ is a multiple of~$s_{i+1}$. \citet{dawande2003performance} present three approximation algorithms, a~${(\frac{1}{4} + \frac{1}{4K})}$-approximation for MAXSPACE, a~$\frac{1}{3}$-approximation for~MAX$_w$ and a~$\frac{1}{2}$-approximation for~MAX$_{K|w}$. \citet{freund2002approximating} proposed a~${(\frac{1}{3} - \varepsilon)}$-approximation for MAXSPACE and a~${(\frac{1}{2} - \varepsilon)}$-approximation for the special case in which the size of ads are in the interval~${[L/2, L]}$.
+\citet{adler2002scheduling} present a~$\frac{1}{2}$-approximation algorithm called~SUBSET-LSLF for MAXSPACE when the ad sizes form a sequence~${s_1 > s_2 > s_3 > \dots}$, such that for all~$i$,~$s_i$ is a multiple of~$s_{i+1}$. \citet{dawande2003performance} present three approximation algorithms, a~${(\frac{1}{4} + \frac{1}{4K})}$-approximation for MAXSPACE, a~$\frac{1}{3}$-approximation for~MAX$_w$ and a~$\frac{1}{2}$-approximation for~MAX$_{K\mid{w}}$. \citet{freund2002approximating} proposed a~${(\frac{1}{3} - \varepsilon)}$-approximation for MAXSPACE and a~${(\frac{1}{2} - \varepsilon)}$-approximation for the special case in which the size of ads are in the interval~${[L/2, L]}$.

-\citet{wendan2010study} present a heuristic for MAXSPACE called \emph{Largest-Size Most-Full}~(LSMF), and \citet{kumar2006scheduling} used LSMF combined with a genetic algorithm to create a hybrid genetic algorithm to MAXSPACE.
+\citet{kumar2006scheduling} present a heuristic for MAXSPACE called \emph{Largest-Size Most-Full}~(LSMF), and use LSMF combined with a genetic algorithm to create a hybrid genetic algorithm to MAXSPACE\@.
 In the computational experiments, we compare our algorithms with the algorithm proposed by~\citet{kumar2006scheduling}. \citet{amiri2006scheduling} present an integer linear programming for a MAXSPACE variant in which each ad has a set of values for frequency. \citet{da2019polynomial} present a polynomial-time approximation scheme for MAXSPACE with deadlines and release dates and with a constant number of slots.